 Executive summary

-This deliverable describes the first release of two simulation portals developed by the Disaster Mitigation Competence Centre during EGI-Engage: tsunami wave propagation simulation portal and weather simulation portal.
+This deliverable describes the first release of two simulation portals developed by the Disaster Mitigation Competence Centre during EGI-Engage: tsunami wave propagation simulation portal (iCOMCOT) and weather simulation portal (gWRF).
 The two portals provide stand-alone and ease-of-use simulation tools for entire life cycle of a tsunami event and numerical weather prediction respectively.

 DMCC is designed to develop early warning system of disasters by deeper understanding of the target disasters by e-Science.
 The weather simulation framework and tsunami simulation framework are used to deeply investigate the target disaster cases by DMCC such as storm surge, floods, forest fire dust transportation and tsunami impact analysis.
-Web portal services are the best way to share the core facility of DMCC and to encourage engagement os wider user communities.
+Web portal services are the best way to share the core facility of DMCC and to encourage engagement of wider user communities.
 The iCOMCOT and gWRF web portals support high performance simulation and significantly reduce the barrier of both grid and scientific complexities.

-In the future release, the web portal services will integrate the interoperable authentication and authorization infrastructure based on EGI technology, accounting services, event database as well as API.
+The portals are now open for researchers and will be used by the Disaster Mitigation Competence Centre of the EGI-Engage project to simulate to storm surge, flood, tsunami and forest fire dust transportation events from Malaysia, Thailand and Taiwan.
+In parallel with this Academia Sinica continues further development of the portals.
+In future releases the web portal services will integrate the interoperable authentication and authorization infrastructure based on EGI services, will be connected to the EGI accounting services, and will be extended with an event database as well as with an API to improve extendibility with custom applications and interfaces.

 Introduction